 *Quality of Life

 Councilwoman Lisa Inzerillo - Liaison/Member Assignments for 2019 include, but are not limited to:

 Councilwoman Inzerillo is also on the following TOS Committees:

 Labor Management Committee Member

 Councilwoman Inzerillo is committed to our community and dedicated to progress for her family and yours.
 She’ll focus on common sense initiatives to deliver efficient services, save tax dollars, and protect our suburban quality of life.
-Residing in Kings Park with her husband, an elementary school principal, and their two daughters.
+Residing in Kings Park with her husband, an Assistant Superintendent of schools in NYC, and their two daughters.
 Councilwoman Inzerillo looks forward to achieving her goal to make Smithtown the best it can be for the residents of Smithtown.